-- The average and median sediment intensity over the area of influence is <1g/m2 and <1 g/m2 respectively. - Cells influenced by the proposed site do not appear to lie close to other modelled farm sites.
+- The average and median sediment intensity over the area of influence is 2.29 g/m2 and 1.59 g/m2 respectively. - Cells influenced by the proposed site do not appear to lie close to other modelled farm sites, with the exception of FERR1 which is to be relinquished.